-- 1 teaspoon sea buckthorn oil (This one is sea buckthorn seed oil)
+- 1 tsp sea buckthorn oil (this one is sea buckthorn seed oil)

 - 1/2 cup grapeseed oil

-- 1 Tablespoon plus 2 teaspoons beeswax pastilles
+- 1 TBSP plus 2 tsp beeswax pastilles

-- 2 teaspoons kokum butter (you can substitute mango butter or cocoa butter)
+- 2 tsp kokum butter (you can substitute mango butter or cocoa butter)

 - 12 drops geranium or lavender essential oil